 MAINTAIN HOMEOSTASIS AND EQUANIMITY

 WE are most actualized when we are in the present moment, rather than in a fearful projection of the current or future moment, or an idealized version of the past.
-This often means soothing the nervous system, I myself usually do this with my diet, with devotion and meditation and regulating my system with the proper plants.
-In short: getting in touch with one’s familiars, which is how we’ve designed 1CaB to work.
+This often means soothing the nervous system, I myself usually do this with my diet, with devotion and meditation, and regulating my system with the proper plants.
+In short: getting in touch with one’s familiars, which is how we’ve designed 1CaB

 Now as you may have heard, some people are already saying that life might be kinda-sorta back to normal come the summer.
 This means we’re actually going to start seeing large masses of people out there.
 Have you thought about what festivals are going to look like, large gatherings, and what problems people might be bringing with them into these spaces?
 How should people prepare?